sudorook/macos-kvm/README.md

 # macOS KVM Builder

-Minimal set of instructions for building a macOS KVM image for Arch Linux.
+Minimal set of instructions for building a macOS KVM image on an Arch Linux host.

 ## Dependencies